National Medal of Honor Museum

 The technical challenge: a half-kilometer-high pillar of light

-To achieve a visual impact consistent with the monumentality of the project, it was necessary to create a c
+To achieve a visual impact consistent with the monumentality of the project, it was necessary to create a compact, straight, powerful beam that was visible from a great distance without dispersion.

-Each fixture uses 7000W Xenon technology, with emissions reaching 350,000 lumens each.
-An installation that works in synergy to generate a single, perfectly homogeneous and visually striking beam, designed to withstand the most extreme weather conditions and ensure stable performance every night, all year round.
+Each fixture utilises 7000W Xenon technology, with outputs reaching 350,000 lumens each.
+An installation that works in synergy to generate a single, perfectly uniform and visually striking beam, designed to withstand the most extreme weather conditions and guarantee stable performance every evening, all year round.

 Intelligent control and simplified maintenance

 The system is equipped with intelligent automation: the projectors activate at dusk and switch off at dawn, without the need for manual intervention.
-Each component has been integrated into the architectural design to ensure accessibility, safety, and optimized maintenance, with a technical structure that allows for quick and efficient periodic replacement of the lamps.
+Each component has been integrated into the architectural design to ensure accessibility, safety and optimised maintenance, with a technical structure that allows for quick and efficient periodic replacement of the lamps.

 A landmark of light in the heart of Texas